DecisionsDev/odm-docker-kubernetes/contrib/monitor/mpmetrics/README.md

 ### Consume Metrics

-Drill at Observe > metrics
+Drill at Observe > metrics.

 You can now use any kind of available metrics using a query.
 For example put **base_gc_total** in the **Expression** field and click on the **Run queries** button.